aros-development-team/documentation/documentation/users/using.en.rst

     ENV:AROSTCP/db

-Now make AROSTCP start at boot with the word "True" in ENVARC:AROSTCP/Autorun (Create the file if it doesn’t exist in a CLI window with the command echo "True"
+Now make AROSTCP start at boot with the word "True" in ENVARC:AROSTCP/Autorun (Create the file if it doesn't exist in a CLI window with the command echo "True"
 >sys:AROSTCP/Autorun) Edit the ``SYS:System/Network/AROSTCP/S/Package-Startup``::

     ; $VER: AROSTCP-PackageStartup 1.0 (01/08/06)